rubyworks/rulebow/README.md

   end
 ```

+Now run it with:

+    $ ergo

+And there you go.
+Ergo, in a hot minute!

+## A Couple of Extra Minutes

+As the capable Ruby programmer, it probable doesn't require much explination
+to understand the above code and what happend when you ran it.
+Just the
+same it can help to go over it with the write terminology.

-Of course, these are simplistic rules and we make some basic assumption about
+Of course, the rules in our example are simplistic and they make some basic
-the project, so you will want to modify these to suite you needs (or dispose
+assumptions about a project, so you will want to modify these to suite your
-of them and write fresh).
-Nonetheless, this script provides some clear examples
+needs (or dispose of them and write fresh).
+Nonetheless, this example
-of the basics of writing Ergo scripts.
+provides some clear examples of the basics of writing Ergo scripts.

 In the example we first create a *state* called `update_manifest?`.
 It
 simply checks to see if the list of files in the project's MANIFEST